bacalhau-project/docs/setting-up/workload-onboarding/container/index.md

 v1.2.0  v1.2.0
 ```

-## 3. Running a Bacalhau Job
+## 2. Run a Bacalhau Job

-In the example below, an Ubuntu-based job runs to print the message 'Hello from Docker Bacalhau':
+For example to run an Ubuntu-based job that prints the message 'Hello from Docker Bacalhau':

 ```shell
 docker run -t ghcr.io/bacalhau-project/bacalhau:latest \